 From the Editors of Film Score Monthly Magazine: this 8-CD set explores the entire decade of music that, in Richard Donner's words, literally speaks the word Superman!
 Starting with a remastered vision of John Williams' complete score, including previously unreleased cues, the set ventures into the never-before-heard complete scores from Superman II and III, composed and conducted by Ken Thorne, plus the complete Quest for Peace adaptations by Alexander Courage.
 Two additional discs are also stuffed with never-before-released material, along with complete versions of the four credited songs featured in Superman III --- "They Won't Get Me," sung by Roger Miller; "Rock On!", performed by the Marshall Crenshaw Band; "No See, No Cry," performed by Chaka Khan; and the Love Theme.
 The set concludes with Ron Jones' themes from the 1988 Ruby-Spears Superman Animated Series.
 Superman: The Music is now available exclusively at ScreenArchives.com.

 Christmas always finds a way to make headlines.
-That's why KringleQuest.com 3.0 is your Santa Claus NewsCenter!
-From our connections with MyMerryChristmas.com's Christmas Newswire to our key news-gathering partner, the ClausNET.com Gazette, we bring you the Santa stories YOU wanna find out about, while we scan the latest celebrity Santa sightings from the files of WireImage.com and GettyImages.com!
+That's why KQ5 is your Santa Claus NewsCenter!
+From our connections with MyMerryChristmas.com to our key news-gathering partner, the ClausNET.com Gazette, we bring you the Santa stories YOU wanna find out about, while we scan the latest celebrity Santa sightings from the files of WireImage.com and GettyImages.com!
 So, if it has to do with the season, or Santa, you know we're here, ready for action!
-Just remember: our name's KringleQuest.com 3.0, but our URL remains as it always has: http://kringlequest.tripod.com --- and even if there's bound to be more and more spectacular interest in Christmas headlines from all over the world, with your help, we're gonna stay the ONLY website that covers them ALL!
+Our name's KringleQuest.com, Fifth Edition, but our URL remains like it always was: http://kringlequest.tripod.com --- and even if there's bound to be more and more spectacular interest in Christmas headlines from all over the world, with your help, we're gonna stay the ONLY website that covers them ALL!

 SantaUpdate.com's revolutionary tracking system still has what it takes to scan the skies for the ol' sleigh!